Skipton–Ilkley line: Closure

+The bridge over Brook Street in Ilkley was demolished soon after closure, being removed by January 1969.
+The two platforms of 3 and 4 were abandoned, and eventually the space they occupied was cleared to create a car park for the station.
+Much of the trackbed east of Addingham itself, as also been redeveloped (or returned to agricultural use), with little trace remaining of the line's course through the western part of Ilkley – as the old embankments, bridges and viaducts were demolished in 1972–73.

 Heritage railway

 Since its closure in 1965, a 4 mi stretch of the disused railway line has been restored and reopened as the Embsay and Bolton Abbey Steam Railway.

 The remainder of the old route beyond Bolton Abbey is disused but mostly intact as far as the outskirts of Addingham, but the former station there has been demolished, levelled and the site redeveloped for housing.

-Much of the trackbed east of Addingham itself, as also been redeveloped (or returned to agricultural use), with little trace remaining of the line's course through the western part of Ilkley – as the old embankments, bridges and viaducts were demolished in 1972–73.

 West of Embsay, the section of the line down to Skipton is still open, serving the branch line to Swinden Quarry.